Guacamoley/Car-Dealership-Java/README.md

 ### 14. Graphical User Interface (GUI)

 The system includes a user-friendly graphical interface, allowing users to perform operations through a point-and-click interface for enhanced usability.

-## Getting Started

-To get started with the **Dealership Inventory Management System**, follow the instructions in the repository's README file.
-The README provides guidance on setup, dependencies, and usage, ensuring a smooth experience for users.

 ## Acknowledgments